Waiting and watching, while contemplating Faith, Hope and Charity

-By February 2019 I had the feeling that waiting and watching now had a used-by date.
-By coincidence at the time (or otherwise) I learnt my routine checkup was to be at nearby Dunstan Hospital.
+In February 2019, I began to feel that the waiting and watching period had an expiration date.
+Coincidentally (or perhaps not), I found out that my routine three monthly checkup was going to be at the nearby Dunstan Hospital.

-After the usual hour long drive my personal nurse (very experienced) did the examination 🔎.
-And not my oncologist.
-The crux came when she had finished the usual hands-on feeling of my lumps.
-All mapped out by my lymphatic system.
+After driving for an hour, my personal nurse, who was very experienced, conducted the examination instead of my oncologist.
+She performed the usual hands-on feeling of my lumps, all mapped out by my lymphatic system.